Skip to content

 9. What is the fastest way to get permanent residency in Canada?

-The fastest way to obtain permanent residency is often through the Express Entry system, particularly under the Canadian Experience Class (CEC) or the Provincial Nominee Program (PNP).
-Express Entry processing times are usually around 6 months.
+The fastest way to obtain permanent residency is often through the Express Entry system, particularly under the Canadian Experience Class (CEC) or the Federal Skilled Worker Class (FSW) Express Entry processing times are usually around 6 months.
 To see if you're eligible, try Aïa, our immigration assistant, for a free permanent residence assessment customized to your profile.

 10. What is the easiest way to get PR in Canada?